 Fibroid Treatment near Las Vegas, NV

 With more than 60 combined years of quality service in the healthcare industry, the women’s healthcare specialists of Henderson Gynecology pride themselves in providing fibroid treatment services to patients throughout Henderson, Nevada and surrounding areas such as Las Vegas.
 If you and your care provider determine that you have uterine fibroids, it is a good idea to discuss the various alternative treatment options for fibroids that are available to you, including uterine fibroid embolization (UFE).
-The board-certified OBGYN specialists at Henderson Gynecology have extensive experience diagnosing and treating women for fibroids.
+The board-certified OBGYN specialists at Henderson Gynecology have over 35 years of experience diagnosing and treating women for fibroids.
 Call (702) 898-7226 to schedule an appointment at our OBGYN clinic in Henderson, NV today!

 How Are Fibroids Diagnosed?

 Uterine fibroids can be discovered in a number of ways.
 Most commonly, your gynecologist will detect irregular bumps during a routine gynecological exam.
 However, uterine fibroids may also be detected via an imaging test such as an MRI or hysteroscopy.
 Once detected, your gynecologist may order tests to confirm if the irregularities detected are fibroids or something else.
 These tests may include an ultrasound or they may be as simple as basic lab tests like a Complete Blood Count (CBC).

 If your fibroids do not cause symptoms, there is no need to treat them.
 Your gynecologist may want to watch them and monitor for any fibroid growth at each of your annual gynecological (OB-GYN) examinations.
 Some women near Henderson may have fibroids, but not experience symptoms that affect their daily life.